svenjacobs/reveal/README.md

 The `Reveal` composable should be one of the top most composables in the hierarchy of your screen-level composable in order to access its scope.
 However it doesn't matter where in the component hierarchy the composable is added.
 The effect is always rendered fullscreen.
+You can have multiple `Reveal` instances in your UI hierarchy, for example per module or per screen.
+However it is recommended to only have one `Reveal` instance per screen.

 ```kotlin
 @Composable